red-hat-storage/ocs-ci/conf/README.md

 ### Sections in our configs

-All of the below sections, except for `DEFAULTS`, will be available from [ocsci/config.py](../ocsci/config.py) module. `DEFAULTS` section is exposed to [ocs/defaults.py](../ocs/defaults.py) module as described below.
+All of the below sections, will be available from the ocsci config dataclass.

 #### RUN

 Framework RUN related config parameters.
-If the paremeter is for whole run it belongs here.
+If the parameter is for the complete run it belongs here.

 #### DEPLOYMENT